HaiderMalikk/Chess/README.md

 Main: this runs the code checks for input and has all the UI

 About BOT:
-this bot is smart i have mapped each spot on the board and given it a value based on how good i think it is, then i gave every piece a value based on how valuable it is, Then I have the game state this tells the bot what the board looks like its moves and its pieces under attack so it has all the knowledge it needs to make a move
+this bot is smart i have mapped each spot on the board and given it a value based on how good I think it is, then I gave every piece a value based on how valuable it is, Then I have the game state this tells the bot what the board looks like its moves and its pieces under attack so it has all the knowledge it needs to make a move

 This BOT uses Algiorithims Like MinMax recursion NegaMax Alphabeta Pruning, and Dictionaries to effectively Pick a move